Rajesh-k11/Left2feed-Public/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)]
+**Note on Source Code**
+This project is currently under active development and contains proprietary logic.
+The source code is held in a private repository.
+Access can be granted to recruiters upon request.

 **Turn Extra Meals into Extra Smiles** – A modern web application connecting food donors with NGOs and shelters to reduce food waste and fight hunger.